Article

 On the Job

-As a Master Model Builder, Watson built complex LEGO projects for Legoland.
-She built models of a Star Wars Death Star, the U.S. women’s soccer team, and even Beyoncé.
+As a Master Model Builder, Watson built LEGO projects for Legoland.
+She built of a Star Wars Death Star, the U.S. women’s soccer team, and even Beyoncé.

 “My favorite thing to build out of LEGO is actually people,” Watson says.
 “I find it really fun to look at photographs of celebrities or characters and try to represent them by using little LEGO bricks.”